department-of-veterans-affairs/vets-api/README.md

   - It is suggested that you use a Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv#installation) and [install Ruby 2.3](https://github.com/rbenv/rbenv#installing-ruby-versions).
-  - *Note*: rbenv will also provide additional installation instructions in the console output.
+  - *NOTE*: rbenv will also provide additional installation instructions in the console output.
 Make sure to follow those too.
 1. Install Bundler to manage dependencies
   - `gem install bundler`